 So, is it wrong to talk about engaging in spiritual warfare?
 No, I understand the reason for that perspective, based on New Testament statements.
-Like many good writers, the Apostle Paul used lots of metaphors and I suggest he wrote about weapons and warfare because the church of that time lived under military occupation by Rome; they probably saw Roman soldiers in armor daily.
+Like many good writers, the Apostle Paul used lots of metaphors and I suggest he wrote about weapons and warfare because the church of that time lived under Rome’s military occupation.
+They probably saw Roman soldiers in armor daily.
 But as we’ve seen in this series, I believe the Bible’s original language presents the legal perspective much more strongly and consistently.
-Specifically, God is the Judge, the devil is the Satan – literally “accuser,” what we’d call the prosecutor – and the Holy Spirit and Jesus intercede for us – that is, act as our defense counsel.
-We saw that even the words “paraclete” and “intercede” are primarily legal terms.
+Specifically, God is the Judge, the devil is the Satan — literally “accuser,” what we’d call the prosecutor — and Holy Spirit and Jesus intercede for us, serving as our defense counsel.
+We saw that even the words “counselor” and “intercede” are primarily legal terms.

-I did a simple word count of the New Testament, excluding parables, and discovered that legal terms – judge, judgment, intercede, intercession, counselor, Satan, accuser – occurred in 183 verses.
-Compared to that, warfare terms – sword, shield, armor, war, weapon, fight – occurred in only 58 verses.
+I did a simple word count of the New Testament, excluding parables, and discovered that legal terms – judge, judgment, intercede, intercession, counselor, Satan, accuser – occur in 183 verses.
+In comparison, warfare terms – sword, shield, armor, war, weapon, fight – occur in only 58 verses.
 Plus, most of the warfare references are metaphors, as opposed to the legal references which are quite literal.
 Conclusion: The legal perspective is much stronger in the New Testament than the warfare perspective.

 Then we anticipate God’s verdict.